 PDDs are believed to be caused by neurological differences that have yet to be fully explained (Stanford University School of Medicine, 2002).
 Currently, researchers are investigating areas such as neurological damage and biochemical imbalance in the brain.
-It is currently understood that these disorders are not caused by any psychological factors (National Information Center for Children and Youth with Disabilities, 2001).
+It is understood that these disorders are not caused by any psychological factors (NICHCY, 2001).
 Although a number of different theories have been put forward, none has withstood close scrutiny.
 Probably several causes and etiological pathways lead to PDD.
 There is no reason to suppose there is only one pathway.

 Ten years ago, commonly accepted incidence rates ranged from 5-15 individuals per 10,000 (Stanford University School of Medicine, 2002).
-Today, projected incidence rates range anywhere from 7-48 per 10,000 for individuals diagnosed with PDD (Stanford University School of Medicine).
-There also appears to be a gender difference in autism with 4 times more males than females being diagnosed.
+Today, projected incidence rates range anywhere from 7-48 per 10,000 (Stanford University School of Medicine).
+There also appears to be a gender difference in autism, with four times more males than females being diagnosed.
 Autism affects individuals across all racial, ethnic and social groups.
 Table 3 illustrates these incidence rates.